open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Additional `Propagator`s implementing vendor-specific protocols such as AWS X-Ray trace header protocol MUST NOT be maintained or distributed as part of the Core OpenTelemetry repositories.

+### W3C Trace Context Requirements

+A W3C Trace Context propagator is expected to implement the `traceparent` and `tracestate` contexts fields specified in [W3C Trace Context Level 2](https://www.w3.org/TR/trace-context-2/).

+When injecting and extracting trace context to or from a carrier, the following fields from the `SpanContext` are propagated.

+- TraceID (16 bytes)
+- SpanID (8 bytes)
+- TraceFlags (8 bits)
+- TraceState (string)

 ### B3 Requirements